EPSAlicante/EPSMS/README.md

 	- User to connect to Linux/Unix hosts (connection by SSH without password, using public keys and sudo)
 	- User/password to connect to Windows hosts (connection by WMI 'Windows Management Instrumentation')
-	- IP addresses of Nagios, Munin, Mysql, Web (Dokuwiki, PhpMyAdmin and web Apps) and Openvas servers to install software (they have to be CentOS 6)
+	- IP addresses of Nagios, Munin, Mysql, Web (Dokuwiki, PhpMyAdmin and web Apps), Grafana and Openvas servers to install software (they have to be CentOS 6)
 	- Networks to monitor, collecting information of hosts inside them
-	- Admin password of Servers: Nagios, Munin, Mysql, Web (Dokuwiki, PhpMyAdmin and web Apps) and Openvas
+	- Admin password of Servers: Nagios, Munin, Mysql, Web (Dokuwiki, PhpMyAdmin and web Apps), Grafana and Openvas
 	- IP addresses of administrators hosts (access permission to servers)
 	- Frequencies to check servers (server's software installation and a correct configuration) and hosts (client's software installation, correct configuration and data collecting of hardware, software and security information from them)

 5. After infrastructure's deployment , 'EPS MS' starts **collecting information** from hosts indefinitely.
-Results can be analyzed from 'https://hostnameWebServer' with links to Nagios, Munin, Wiki, Mysql (phpMyAdmin), web (PHP & AngularJS) Apps, InfluxDB, Grafana , Openvas and Help.
+Results can be analyzed from 'https://hostnameWebServer' with links to Nagios, Munin, Wiki, Mysql (phpMyAdmin), web (PHP & AngularJS) Apps, InfluxDB, Grafana, Openvas and Help.

 ## Internal working